AOS341 Quantitative Methods

 It is assumed that the students have mathematics, statistics and scientific methods for social sciences according to the minimum requirements for Bachelor in Business and Administration or equivalent.

-The students would benefit from previous knowledge of excel.
-The course will rely on a broad spectre of data sources and analysis/visualization tools.
+The students would benefit from previous knowledge of Excel and completes the pre-course in R, although this course starts at an elemantary level.
+The course will rely on a broad spectre of data sources.

 Type of course: